joshuagenders/Lupi/Readme.md

 The format is:
 `<Property> <operator> <value> for <period> <periodType>`

-Valid property names are those available in aggregated results.
+Valid property names are the same properties available in the console listener (`Lupi.Listeners.AggregatedResult`).

 Valid operators are `<`, `>`, `>=`, `<=` and `=`.